Symptoms and Signs of Breast Cancer

 • Breast Pain or Discomfort: While not always a primary sign, some early breast cancer cases present with pain or discomfort in the breast area.
 Persistent pain should be evaluated, particularly if it’s isolated to one breast.

-• Lump in the Armpit: Swollen lymph nodes in the armpit can be an early warning sign of breast cancer.
+• Lump in the Armpit: Swollen lymph nodes in the armpit can be an early warning signs of breast cancer.
 Lymph nodes are part of the body’s immune system and may become swollen if cancer cells start to spread.

 • Color Changes in the Breast: A sudden change in breast color, such as redness or a purple hue, can be a warning sign.
 This symptom is often associated with inflammatory breast cancer, a rare but aggressive form of the disease.